KSP-KOS/KOS/doc/source/structures/misc/string.rst

 .. method:: String:REPLACE(oldString,newString)

     :parameter oldString: :struct:`String` to search for
-    :parameter newString: :struct:`String` that all occurances of oldString will be replaced with
+    :parameter newString: :struct:`String` that all occurrences of oldString will be replaced with
     :type: :struct:`String`

     Returns a new string out of this string with any occurrences of oldString replaced with newString.